pranavwaikar/LSP-Lovers/WEEK_2_FEB17/readme.md

 race conditions,
 atomicity,
 ioctl --cdrom eject,
-in open if O_CREAT|O_EXCL are used if file exists,system call fails.
+in open if O_CREAT|O_EXCL are used if file exists then system call fails.